- Why does the Miracle Blanket work so much better than other products and blankets?

 This question is the main reason western cultures all but abandoned the practice of swaddling over the past 100 (or so) years.
-Think about how comfortable the baby was when she was in the womb - total darkness, almost silent, snug fit ... very little input.
+Think about how comfortable the baby was when she was in the womb - total darkness, the sounds of Mom's heartbeat, her blood pumping, her breathing, her talking, her stomach gurgling, a snug fit ... very little other input.
 Suddenly they are thrust into a world of light where their little arms and legs flail and flinch without control.
 Their little razor-sharp nails scratch their little face and their heavy head lolls without support.
 Giving your baby a few more months of some of the snug, supporting, and warm sensations of the womb should not be seen as an insensitive act - but a loving one.

 My baby squirms and seems to fight when he's swaddled.
 Does this mean he doesn't like it?

 Most babies squirm quite a bit when swaddled, especially at first.
 This does not mean they don't like it.
 The fact is, very young babies don't have very much - if any - muscle control and their arms and legs flail without them being able to control them.
 Swaddling actually helps limit this movement so the baby can relax and calm down.
 If your baby continues to squirm, and doesn't calm down after 5-10 minutes, take him out of the blanket and give him a few minutes to rest and try it again.
 Eventually, your baby will relax at the mere sight of a swaddling blanket.

 Although it is possible for your baby to overheat, it has been shown that swaddling alone cannot cause overheating.
 However, here a few simple measures that will eliminate this concern altogether:

 1) Wrap her in the Miracle Blanket and diaper only.

 2) Be sure the room in which the baby is sleeping is not too warm.
 The room should feel comfortable to a lightly dressed adult.